YeongJK/STI-Shared/README.md

 # STI-Shared

 This is a STI Project based on the Mikrotik RouterOS, aimed at making a RESTFUL API for it which includes CRUD for several functions.
-The project utilizes components / applications such as JSON , the Mikrotik API as well as Flask.
+The project utilizes components / applications such as JSON , the Mikrotik API as well as Flask.  ~ P01 STI Group 6

 List of CRUDs: